Flying Home After DIEP Flap Breast Reconstruction Surgery

-I highly recommend that you have a travel partner for phase one of DIEP flap breast reconstruction surgery.
+I highly recommend you have a travel partner for phase one of DIEP flap breast reconstruction surgery.
 I did and they can do the heavier lifting for you.
 You will be instructed not to lift anything over ten pounds for six weeks after surgery.
-Lighten up that purse this one time, ladies.
+Lighten up the purse this one time, ladies.
 I suggest the following items:

 - Lip balm to moisten lips

 - a small pillow** to put between your incisions and the seat belt

 - cell phone with ear buds/headphones & your favorite playlist/games to keep you relaxed, distracted and calm on the flight home

 - ID and credit card along with a bit of cash for tipping

 - prescribed meds your doctor has given you for at home care

 - hand sanitizer & small package of tissues